 There are few injuries that are more difficult to handle than those to the brain.
-The symptoms are often so subtle that even the patient isn’t aware of them.
-That is, until a more obvious problem arises.
-Our expert attorneys have handled countless brain-injury claims that have results in large settlements for our clients.
+Sometimes the symptoms are so subtle the victim is not aware of them until a more obvious problem arises.
+Other times, victims quickly experience severe, debilitating symptoms and have significant physical and/or cognitive problems.

 Trauma to the head or brain can result from: